KENEDY005/wk-6-KENEDY005-1/Test Report Clean City Project.md

 | Test Executor | Excellent Anjorin  | Execution, evidence capture, defect logging |

 ## Test Summary Overview

-This testing cycle for the Clean City Web Application focused on validating the coe user journey, including authentication, form submissions, scheduling pickups, and geneal system responsiveness.
-Through both manual verification and automated Selenium tests and jest unit testing, we assessed the application's stability, accuracy  of input handling, error-response behaviour.
+This testing cycle for the Clean City Web Application focused on validating the core user journey, including authentication, form submissions, scheduling pickups, and general system responsiveness.
+Through both manual verification and automated Selenium tests and Jest unit testing, we assessed the application's stability, accuracy of input handling, and error-response behaviour.
 Manual tests complemented automated checks to ensure alignment between expected and actual system behaviour.

-Overally the system demonstrates functional readiness in essential areas such as login, navigation and page rendering.
-Jest unit tests were executed on core logic functions (input validation, date formatting, error-handling utilities).
-These tests helped expose issues not visible through UI testing alone, especially the inconsistent validation rules and unpedictable handling of malformed inputs.
+Overall, the system demonstrates functional readiness in essential areas such as login, navigation, and page rendering.
+Jest unit tests were executed on core logic functions, including input validation, date formatting, and error-handling utilities.
+These tests helped uncover issues not visible through UI testing alone, particularly inconsistent validation rules and unpredictable handling of malformed inputs.

-However, several defects were identified, expecially around the input behaviour, missing validation messages, element locator instability not forgetting core security features also had issues like successfull invalid logins, no notifications on status of the pickup schedule both on user and admin.
-These issues affect the reliablity and  overall user experience.
+However, several defects were identified, especially around input behaviour, missing validation messages, and element locator instability.
+Core security features also showed major issues, such as successful invalid logins and the absence of notifications on pickup-schedule status for both users and administrators.
+These issues affect the reliability, security, and overall user experience.

-Despite the challanges, the application shows good progress toward meeting operational requirements.
-Addressing the identified defects, improving validation logic, and expanding both Selenium and jest coverage will significantly enhance product reliability and readiness fo the next release cycle.
+Despite these challenges, the application shows strong progress toward meeting operational requirements.
+Addressing the identified defects, strengthening validation logic, and expanding both Selenium and Jest test coverage will significantly enhance product reliability and readiness for the next release cycle.